 Until they reached a dead end and he couldn’t continue going, he would cry out loud for a while, and then go back home.

-This behavior was frequently considered ridiculous and rakish, but was also representative of his hopeless and dissatisfaction to the current society.
+This behavior was frequently considered ridiculous and rakish but was also representative of his hopelessness and dissatisfaction with the current society.

-Ruan was quite famous for his way of whistling, a special music using mouth, that he used to express his complicated feelings.
+Ruan was quite famous for his way of whistling, a piece of special music using the mouth, that he used to express his complicated feelings.

-When he whistled, people in one kilometer away could hear him clearly.
+When he whistled, people in one kilometer away could hear him.
 Unfortunately, this skill had lost to the world now.

 Ruan Ji disdained hierarchy and conspiracy and hypocrite and the current royal family; but he was cautious and more flexible.